Sage-Bionetworks/sage-monorepo/libs/agora/services/README.md

-# web-services
+# agora-services

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test web-util` to execute the unit tests.
+Run `nx test agora-services` to execute the unit tests.